jw2249a/FastLink.jl/README.md

 - `tol_em`: Convergence tolerance for the EM Algorithm. (default `1e-05`)

 - `threshold_match`: Lower bound for the posterior probability that will act as a cutoff for matches.
+Default `[0.85]`.

 - `prior_lambda::Float64`: Default 0.0.